fedora-copr/copr/doc/user_documentation.rst

 Pagure Integration
 ------------------

-For any pagure instance (including `src.fedoraproject.org <http://src.fedoraproject.org/>`_), you can setup Copr auto-rebuilding and pr/commit flagging on new changes landing into a pagure repository and its open pull requests.
+You can configure Copr to do automatic builds for Pagure projects.
+Builds can be triggered by commits pushes and/or newly opened pull requests.

 Auto-rebuilding
 ^^^^^^^^^^^^^^^

-On the Pagure side, you need to set Fedmsg to 'active' in your project settings (in 'Hooks' section almost at the bottom).
-For some instances
+To enable auto-rebuilding on push events, you need to set Fedmsg to 'active' in your project settings on Pagure (in the 'Hooks' section).
+For some instances (e.g. `src.fedoraproject.org <http://src.fedoraproject.org/>`_), this might already be active for all projects.

-(e.g. `src.fedoraproject.org <http://src.fedoraproject.org/>`_), this might already be active by default so you don't even need to perform this step.
+To enable triggering builds on PRs, on Pagure go to ``Settings`` -> ``Project Options`` and select the ``Fedmsg notifications`` option.

-In Copr, you need an SCM package definition, which may be as simple as specifying a public clone URL of the remote Pagure repository, see :ref:`scm_ref` if you need more detailed settings.
+In Copr, you need an SCM or DistGit package definition.
+For SMC it may be as simple as specifying a public clone URL of the remote Pagure repository, see :ref:`scm_ref` if you need more detailed settings.
+For :ref:`dist-git method` choose desired DistGit instance and DistGit namespace.
 Also make sure, "Auto-rebuild" checkbox is checked.

-Now your SCM package will get rebuilt on new commits into the main repo as well as into open PRs.
+From now on, you get automatic rebuilds for new pull-requests (including force pushes), you can drop a comment with ``[copr-build]`` keyword to re-trigger the builds, and Copr also automatically builds on pushes (commit) to the Pagure repo.

-Note that built changes coming from pull requests are not actually placed into the main copr repository.
-Instead, they are being placed into side repositories of the names ``<coprname>:pr:<pr_id>``. ``<pr_id>`` is ID of the pull request opened in Pagure.
+Note that pull request build results are placed into side directories, like ``<coprname>:pr:<pr_id>``. ``<pr_id>`` is ID of the pull request opened in Pagure.
 On Fedora, you can enable the side repository to test the changes with:

 ::